 “You’ll rue those words, Sortsill.”

-“That’s King Sortsill to you!”
+“It is King Sortsill!”
 He drew his sword.

 Drephin’s face turned white.
 He stumbled backward before running from the room.

-Sortstill hefted his weapon above his head and brought it down on the wooden table with such force it splintered.
+Sortstill hefted his weapon above his head and slammed it on the wooden table.
+As it splintered, the crack flowed through King Sortsill’s ears and gave his heart a moment of peace.
 His breaths came in heavy rasps.
 He closed his eyes.

 “Yes, your majesty?”